 It is illegal to copy and resell Squadron DVDs which display copyright notices without permission as they are in copyright as new editions of public domain works and include proprietary content including original musical scores, and content unique to our restorations.
 Many Squadron DVD titles which are in copyright to Eric Stedman may be sold commercially.
 If you would like to purchase Squadron DVD titles at discount rates and sell those copies to your customers.
 Please Email Distribution/Convention Sales Manager Frank "Ming" Petrick for details and discount rates.

 THEATER OWNERS and FILM PROGRAM

 or CONVENTION PROGRAM PLANNERS:

-You may order single copies of Squadron DVDs for perusal, but if you decide you'd like to show a chapter or entire serial at your event or theater, please Email Squadron Director Eric Stedman and we will arrange either a licensing fee or request you offer Squadron DVDs for sale at your event, from the sale of which you may keep a percentage of the profits.
+You may order single copies of Squadron DVDs for perusal, but if you decide you'd like to show a chapter or entire serial at your event or theater, please Email The Squadron Creative Department and we will arrange either a licensing fee or request you offer Squadron DVDs for sale at your event, from the sale of which you may keep a percentage of the profits.